phananh1010/PanoSaliency/README.md

 ## Program structure
 `/data` contains the [link](https://drive.google.com/open?id=1zNzxwMhSsvsGgMt5WWemPZopVjdRdm-5) to Google Drive where the saliency maps are stored.
 `/data/head-orientation` is the folder where input head tracking logs are supposed to reside.
 However, the input logs can also be specified inside the `/header.py` script file.
-`/get_fixation.py` is the main entry for the data collection program.
+`/get_fixation.py` is the main entry to create 360-degree saliency maps from head tracking logs.
 `/example.py`is the example Python code to retrieve the saliency maps from files in `data` folder.

 ## Requirement & Installation